therealklanni/javascript/README.md

     }
     ```

-  - Use camelCase when naming objects, functions, and instances
+  - Use camelCase (also known as headlessCamelCase) when naming objects, functions, and instances

     ```javascript
-    // bad
+    // very bad
     var OBJEcttsssss = {};
     var this_is_my_object = {};
     var this-is-my-object = {};